July Gardening Tips and To-Dos for the Pacific Northwest

 • Older, dried-out rhizomes get trimmed away to prevent rot.

-• Before replanting, I trim the foliage at an angle to help reduce moisture loss and give the newly planted divisions a strong start.
+• Before replanting, I trim the foliage at an angle to reduce moisture loss and give the new divisions a strong start.

-It’s a little bit of work, but it pays off big time next spring when the blooms come back even better.
+It’s a little bit of work, but it pays off next spring when the blooms come back even better.

-Just because it’s mid-summer doesn’t mean planting season is over.
-In fact, there’s still plenty you can sow and prep for in the July garden.
+Just because it’s midsummer doesn’t mean planting season is over.
+There’s still plenty you can sow and prep for in the July garden.

 chives, thyme and lavender in wine barrel

-I like to keep things going with succession planting, especially with quick growers like carrots, herbs (chives, basil, parsley), and slow-to-bolt salad greens like Red Cross and Jericho.
-This way, I can keep harvesting fresh veggies and herbs well into late summer.
+I keep things going with succession planting, especially quick growers like carrots, herbs (chives, basil, parsley), and slow-to-bolt salad greens like Red Cross and Jericho.
+This way I can keep harvesting well into late summer.

-When the heat really kicks in, I’ll sometimes use a bit of shade cloth to help keep my carrots, radishes, and other tender veggies from getting too stressed.
+When the heat really kicks in, I’ll sometimes use shade cloth to keep my carrots, radishes, and other tender veggies from getting stressed.
 A little extra protection goes a long way during those hot July stretches.

 SHOP for shade cloth.

-Believe it or not, now’s also the time to start thinking ahead to your cool-season crops.
-I try to get my cool-weather seeds directly sown by mid-July so they have time to establish before the weather shifts.
+Believe it or not, now is also the time to think ahead to cool-season crops.
+I try to get my cool-weather seeds directly sown by mid-July, so they have time to establish before the weather shifts.

-Think leafy greens, root veggies, and even sweet peas if you’re lucky enough to have a long enough fall season.
+These include leafy greens, root veggies, and even sweet peas if you have a long enough fall season.

 bright colored tulips in the raised beds in spring

-This is my little PSA for anyone who, like me, has learned the hard way: go ahead and order your spring bulbs now.
-The most popular varieties tend to sell out fast, and ordering in July means you’ll have your bulbs reserved and ready to go when fall planting season arrives.
+This is my little PSA for anyone who, like me, has learned the hard way.
+Go ahead and order your spring bulbs now.

 late summer/ early fall cottage garden